Healing miracles and God

 This is certainly true for many miracle stories, but the above accounts are harder to dispute.
-There is good documentary evidence, reviewed by competent medical specialists.
-The sceptic has to maintain that every last one of these stories is untrue, which seems more than can be reasonably claimed.
+There is good documentary evidence for most of them, reviewed by competent medical specialists.
+It is difficult to maintain that every last one of these stories is untrue.

 - They were spontaneous remissions.